markFT39/OSSLabFinal/README.md

   3.Now you are ready to proceed with your own project.
   ---------------------------------------------
-    -Add a schedule and share it with the QR code
+  - Add a schedule and share it with the QR code

 4.My contribution.
 ==========================